Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/properties/shading.rst

 Shading
 *******

-In the separate *Shading* tab six more options are available:
+In the separate *Shading* panel six more options are available:

 .. figure:: /images/material-shadingmenu.png